-If you have the same type of dad (or uncle, or grandfather… You get the point), he’s going to absolutely love this recipe (that also claims to be a perfect first experience for anyone that’s never tried the pickled fish before).
+If you have the same type of dad (or uncle, or grandfather… You get the point), he will love this recipe absolutely (that also claims to be a perfect first experience for anyone who’s never tried the pickled fish before).

-I’d be careful about not overcooking the potato though, I feel like that could really make or break the dish (I’d also opt for full fat sour cream since anything low fat or fat free screams chemical wasteland to me).
+I’d be careful about not overcooking the potato, though; I feel like that could make or break the dish (I’d also opt for full-fat sour cream since anything low-fat or fat-free screams chemical wasteland to me).

 Roasted Sweet Potato Salsa

-Love chips and salsa but not such a huge fan of the inches your favourite snack can add to your waistline when you eat too much of it?
-Then opt for this potassium, fiber, and antioxidant rich mixture instead.
+Do you love chips and salsa but are not such a huge fan of the inches your favourite snack can add to your waistline when you eat too much of it?
+Then opt for this potassium, fiber, and antioxidant-rich mixture instead.

-It’ll definitely be seasonally aesthetically pleasing on your fall themed table, and it can be used in a bunch of different ways (although I suggest plating it with new York style flatbreads or on a toasted baguette).
+It’ll be seasonally aesthetically pleasing on your fall-themed table, and it can be used in a bunch of different ways (although I suggest plating it with New York-style flatbreads or on a toasted baguette).

 Recipe: Martha Stewart

-Using edamame instead of chickpeas to make this hummus is an interesting idea and is sure to add a lovely splash of green colour to any appetizer table.
+Using edamame instead of chickpeas to make this hummus is an interesting idea and is sure to add a lovely splash of green color to any appetizer table.